Nomination and Governance Committee

 - assessing the suitability of candidates by reference to the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA) ‘fit and proper’ test including competence and capability criteria; and

-- agreeing any special requirements that should apply to the selection and appointment of the Chair and Chief Executive Officer, including, if appropriate, the establishment of a special committee.
+- agreeing any special requirements that should apply to the selection and appointment of the Chair of the Society and Chief Executive Officer, including, if appropriate, the establishment of a special committee.
 In keeping with best practice governance standards, any such committee will comprise solely non-executive Directors.
-In relation to Chair succession, the search will be led by the Senior Independent Director or other non-executive Director nominated by the Committee for that purpose.
-Neither the Chair of the Board nor any director seeking appointment as Chair will be eligible to participate in the process.
+In relation to Chair of the Society succession, the search will be led by the Senior Independent Director or other non-executive Director nominated by the Committee for that purpose.
+Neither the Chair of the Society nor any director seeking appointment as Chair of the Society will be eligible to participate in the process.

-- ensuring that prospective non-executive directors undertake that they will have sufficient time to fulfil their duties and that any significant new appointments outside the Society are subsequently disclosed to the Board for approval prior to their acceptance ensuring that prospective non-executive Directors disclose any other business interests that may result in a conflict of interest and be required to report any future business interests that could result in a conflict of interest.
+- ensuring that prospective non-executive directors undertake that they will have sufficient time to fulfil their duties and that any significant new appointments outside the Society are approved by the Committee on behalf of the Board prior to their acceptance ensuring that prospective non-executive Directors disclose any other business interests that may result in a conflict of interest and be required to report any future business interests that could result in a conflict of interest.

 9.3 SERVING DIRECTORS

-9.3.1 To recommend to the Board, the re-appointment of any non-executive director at the conclusion of his/her specified term of office having regard to his/her performance and ability to continue to contribute to the Board in the light of the knowledge, skills and experience required.
+9.3.1 To recommend to the Board, the re-appointment of any non-executive director at the conclusion of their specified term of office having regard to their performance and ability to continue to contribute to the Board in the light of the knowledge, skills and experience required.

 9.3.2 To recommend to the Board for re-election by members, any director under the annual re-election provisions recommended by the UK Corporate Governance Code having due regard to their performance and ability to continue to contribute to the Board in the light of the knowledge, skills and experience required and the need for progressive refreshing of membership of the Board and Committees.

-9.3.3 To assess at least annually and make recommendations to the Board concerning the independence of each of the non-executive Directors (excluding the Chair) to ensure that they continue to meet the independence requirements of the UK Corporate Governance Code.
+9.3.3 To assess at least annually and make recommendations to the Board concerning the independence of each of the non-executive Directors (excluding the Chair of the Society) to ensure that they continue to meet the independence requirements of the UK Corporate Governance Code.

 9.3.4 To conduct an annual review of the time commitments required of the non-executive Directors.